 Is your documentation standing in the way of your customers learning your product?
 Imagine the scenario, you start to get into the weeds of writing your documentation.
 Days or months later you add some new content for that awesome new feature you just released.
-This happens a few more times.
-Eventually, somewhere along the way one of two things happen.
+(Or even worse yet... you finally get some help writing from other people) Eventually, somewhere along the way one of two things happen.
 Your docs start to suffer from TL;DR'onitis, or, it all begins to read so disjointed.

 One of the most confusing things for people who are learning new things is the lack of continuity and tone.
 Not just voice, but in how you structure and format.

 As I'm sure you'd agree, this is a big problem.
-A confused user is a potential happy customer never realizing the value of your product.
+A confused user is a potential happy customer never realizing the value your product could bring to them.

 The secret is simple.
-Users need your documentation for different reasons.
-And each reason requires a different approach to best serve the purpose they came for.
+Users come to your documentation for different reasons.
+And each reason requires a different approach to how you create and serve the purpose they came for.

 When you're confused

-If you're confused in your approach to writing your documentation, your customers will be confused when reading it.
+Don't you hate it when a blog post goes on and on about xyz concept without getting around to how to actually implement it?
+If you're confused in your approach to writing your documentation, your customers will be too.
 We will be going over four things you can do right after your done reading this to help fix your new or existing documentations.
 Your documentation will be easier to write, and easier to maintain.

-Your documentation should be structured in a way that clearly indicates specific areas for each.
-Separating them prevents users from being unsure where they are, and where they can find the type of content they need.
+Your documentation should be structured in a way that clearly indicates the specific section for each, separating them to avoid users from being unsure where they are, and where they can find the type of content they need.

 Distinguishing these four styles in your documentation will tell you how to write, where to write it, and what to write.
 This foundation will save you tons of time, knowing exactly where everything goes, because each one has just one purpose.